-To run basic commands or auto-run programs on Raspbian boot, we'll use crontab. crontab can be used to run commands on boot or at a specific time interval.
+To run basic commands or auto-run programs on Raspberry Pi OS (formerly Raspbian) boot, we'll use crontab. crontab can be used to run commands on boot or at a specific time interval.

 First, connect to your Raspberry Pi.